 Lisa’s favourite UK hike – Y Garn in Snowdonia

-Lisa is also trainee Mountain Leader with her assessment at the end of the year.
-The ultimate dream is to encourage and equip more people with skills and confidence to enjoy the outdoors by sharing her best hiking photos on Instagram.
+Lisa is also a trainee Mountain Leader with her assessment at the end of the year.
+The ultimate dream is to encourage and equip more people with the skills and confidence to enjoy the outdoors by sharing her best hiking photos on Instagram.

 Ryan’s favourite UK hike – North face of Tryfan, on to Bristly Ridge and the Glyders in Snowdonia